Last updated: 2025-04-10

 Basic concepts

 “Consignment order” and “consignment” are the same thing, but the “consignment” is also sometimes used to refer to a physical carrier of grouped (consigned) shipment goods.
-The consolidation order can be thought of as a container for orders with similar characteristics, and which can therefore be transported together, or as a 'one-way' route.
+The consignment order can be thought of as a container for shipments with similar characteristics, and which can therefore be transported together, or as a “one-off route”.

 Each order in Opter must have one or more shipments.
-A consolidation order has at least one 'consolidation order' and several 'original orders' (or 'consolidated orders').
+A consignment order has at least one “consignment shipment” and several “original shipments” (or “grouped [consigned] shipments”).
 Original shipments have an original order placed by the customer.

 Automatic creation of consignments